-The flexibility of these rules allows digital content providers to tailor their user experience through their DRM system.
+The flexibility of these rules allows digital content providers to tailor their user experience through their digital rights management system.
 Features such as differentiated pricing, special offers or limited usage can be effectively built into the provider’s shopfront infrastructure without becoming an obstacle or cause for lag.

-Put simply, DRM is what copyright holders and providers of digital content now rely upon to build a successful business model and get rewarded for their hard work.
+Put simply, digital content rights management is what copyright holders and providers of digital content now rely upon to build a successful business model and get rewarded for their hard work.

 Intertrust and Digital Rights Management

 Intertrust was one of the earliest firms to spot the need for DRM in the 1990s.
 In 2005, we became one of the founding members of the Marlin DRM technology standard, along with Panasonic, Philips, Samsung and Sony.

 Marlin created an industry-wide standard for securely providing digital content to the world.
 Its current ExpressPlay™ suite of DRM solutions is based on Marlin but allows for easy interoperability with the rest of the big DRMs: